California Nursing License Requirements

 » How to become a licensed vocational nurse (requires completion of a training program)

 » How to become a registered nurse (requires an associate’s or bachelor’s degree)

 » How to become a nurse practitioner (requires a master’s degree)

 3 Steps to Become a Licensed Vocational Nurse in California

 1. Take a Licensed Vocational Nurse Training Program.

 Licensure as a licensed vocational nurse requires the completion of a training program.
-Most licensed vocational nurses (47 percent) complete the required training program at a community college, although training programs that meet the requirements are also available in adult education programs, private schools, and occupational centers.1 The program completed for licensure must be approved by the state of California for licensure by examination; approved programs are listed on the California Board of Vocational Nursing and Psychiatric Technicians website.2
+Most licensed vocational nurses (47%) complete the required training program at a community college, although training programs that meet the requirements are also available through adult education programs, private schools, and occupational centers.1 The program completed for licensure must be approved by the state of California for licensure by examination; approved programs are listed on the California Board of Vocational Nursing and Psychiatric Technicians website.2

 2. Submit Fingerprints for a Criminal Background Check.